jeroennoten/Laravel-AdminLTE/README.md

 #### 5.2.1 Options

- - `operation`: The type of operation: **list** (default), **install** or **remove**.
+ - `operation`: The type of the operation: **list** (default), **install** or **remove**.
- - `--plugin=`: To apply the operation only over the specified plugins, the value should be a plugin key.
+ - `--plugin=`: Use this option to apply the operation only over the specified plugins, the value of the option should be a plugin key.
- - `--force`: To force the overwrite of existing files.
+ - `--force`: Use this option to force the overwrite of existing files.
- - `--interactive`: The installation will guide you through the process.
+ - `--interactive`: Use this option to enable be guided through the operation process and choose what you want to do on each step.

 ### 5.3 The `adminlte:update` Command

 This command is only a shortcut for `php artisan adminlte:install --force --only=assets`.

-> Note this command will only update the AdminLTE assets located on the `public/vendor` folder.
+> Note: this command will only update the AdminLTE assets located on the `public/vendor` folder.
 It will not update any other package resources, refers to section [Updating](#3-updating) to check how to make a complete update.

 ### 5.4 The `adminlte:status` Command